 Foreign languages spoken in Spain

 More than 6 million people living in Spain were born in other countries, which makes up just above 13 percent of the population.
+What other languages do they speak in Spain?
 The majority of immigrants in Spain come from other European countries, but also Latin America, northern Africa, Asia, or Russia.

 Immigrant languages therefore include Latin American Spanish, English, French, Italian, Portuguese, German, Chinese, Russion, or Tagalog.
 The following are the most common foreign languages spoken in Spain: